 With the community’s support, EB Research Partnership has been aggressively and efficiently funding research since 2010.
 To date, we have raised over $10.5 million for research grants and been instrumental in securing an additional $35 million for critical EB research.
 EBRP has given grants to support the cutting-edge work at institutions such as the University of Minnesota, Stanford University, and the University of Southern California.
 EBRP helped to create and continues to support research enabling infrastructure to ensure that treatments will get to those in need as swiftly as possible.

 "We are thrilled to be able to support the brilliant work of leading doctors and researchers committed to identifying better treatments and ultimately a cure for this cruel disease.
 Our close family friends have a son with EB and we want to do everything we can to ensure a better quality of life for him and all children living with those types of genetic disorders."

 Alex has been the key architect of the EB Research Partnership and the venture philanthropy funding strategy to accelerate scientific breakthroughs, move treatments towards the clinic and ultimately find a cure for EB.
 He also has strong ties in the EB research scientific community, has testified in front of Congress, and serves on the NAIMS Advisory Council of the National Institutes of Health.
 Together with his wife, Jamie, he has raised over $3 million for EB research prior to founding the EB Research Partnership.
-Alex has a 6-year-old son, Jackson, with RDEB and a daughter Michaela.
+Alex has a 8-year-old son, Jackson, with RDEB, and daughters Michaela and Charley.

 He received a Master’s in Business Administration from Harvard University and a Bachelor’s of Arts in Political Science from Brown University where he graduated magna cum laude and was elected to Phi Beta Kappa.